-Construction Design Planning Study Concept Development Project Funding The project is funded through construction.
-Construction is in process and anticipated to be complete in 2020.
+Construction Design Planning Study Concept Development

+Project Funding

+Construction was completed in 2020.

 Location: Berkeley, Missouri Estimated Cost: \$2.4 million Owner: St. Louis County Department of Transportation Contact: Stephanie Leon Streeter, Deputy Director, (314) 615-8501 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: One of the St. Louis region's greatest assets is the extensive manufacturing base, particularly in defense and aerospacerelated businesses.
-These facilities are served by a deteriorated roadway that forms part of a route between J.S.
-McDonnell Boulevard and Hanley Road, and forces manufacturers in the vicinity to use the I-170 on-ramp at Frost Avenue and the I-170 off-ramp at Airport Road to make this connection.
-Part of this patchwork of roads traverses the Formerly Utilized Sites Remedial Action Program contamination area, requiring coordination with the U.S. Army Corps of Engineers to develop adequate procedures for any excavation necessary in this area.
-Project Description: This project involves the reconstruction of a deteriorated roadway, Eva Avenue, between Frost Avenue and McDonnell Boulevard.
-The reconstruction will improve truck access between J.S.
-McDonnell Boulevard and Hanley Road, two important arterial corridors described in the the Freightway's Non-Interstate Truck Corridor Study (2020), and will eliminate the practice of using the I-170 ramp at Frost Avenue and the I-170 off-ramp at Airport Road to make this connection.
-In addition to roadway reconstruction, the deteriorated Norfolk Southern railroad crossing at Frost Avenue is anticipated to be replaced by the railroad.
-These improvements will improve access for multiple manufacturers in the vicinity.
-Construction is in process and anticipated to be complete in 2020.
+These facilities were served by a deteriorated roadway that forms part of a route between J.S.
+McDonnell Boulevard and Hanley Road, and forced manufacturers in the vicinity to use the I-170 on-ramp at Frost Avenue and the I-170 off-ramp at Airport Road to make this connection.
+This location supports portions of Boeing's aircraft manufacturing operations - the largest regional manufacturer with more than 13,000 area employees.
+Project Description: This project involved the reconstruction of a deteriorated roadway, Eva Avenue, between Frost Avenue and McDonnell Boulevard.
+The reconstruction improved truck access between J.S.
+McDonnell Boulevard and Hanley Road, two important arterial corridors described in the Freightway's Non-Interstate Truck Corridor Study (2021), and eliminated the practice of using the I-170 ramp at Frost Avenue and the I-170 off-ramp at Airport Road to make this connection.
+In addition to roadway reconstruction, the deteriorated Norfolk Southern railroad crossing at Frost Avenue was replaced by the railroad.
+These improvements enhanced access for multiple manufacturers in the vicinity.
+Construction was completed in 2020.
 Project Impact: The project supports existing and new facilities by linking to the freight network.
-This will also provide additional flexibility for freight flows within the manufacturing cluster north of St. Louis Lambert International Airport.

-ST LOUIS REGIONAL FREIGHTWAY I-64 Improvements from Green Mount Road to Illinois Route 158 (Air Mobility Dr.) (IL)
+This provides additional flexibility for freight flows within the manufacturing cluster north of St. Louis Lambert International Airport.
+ST LOUIS REGIONAL FREIGHTWAY I-64 Improvements from Green Mount Road to Illinois Route 158 (Air Mobility Dr.) (IL) Advanced to Construction